 To serve the pancakes, I use a dinner plate and layer the cooked pancakes with the sliced bananas.
 Repeat this layering till you get to the top and then add your toppings.

 I love maple syrup as it is sweet and pairs well with the strawberries and bananas.

 Layering and stacking the pancakes gives a pretty effect, the combination works well and the soft bananas contrast with the warm fluffy pancakes!

 Store combined batter in the fridge from the day ahead till the next day with a quick stir before using.
 Ensure that it has a tight seal of cling wrap whilst refrigerated.
 Remove from fridge then add chopped strawberries pieces prior to cooking.
 (Don't make the full batter with the strawberry pieces in it as it will go soggy).

 Store cooked pancakes (with no toppings) on a plate with glad wrap (firmly wrapped) for the same day they are cooked and the day later.
+You can also use an airtight container to store them.
 Any longer and it is advisable to freeze the pancakes instead.

 How to Freeze